Ted Lyons: Managing and coaching career

-Lyons coached the pitchers for the Detroit Tigers (1949–1952) and Brooklyn Dodgers (1954).
+Lyons coached the pitchers for the Detroit Tigers (1949–1953) and Brooklyn Dodgers (1954).

 Managerial record

 Later life

 In 1955, he was inducted into the Baseball Hall of Fame.
 Lyons served as a scout with the White Sox until his retirement in 1967.
+Apart from his wartime service and his stints as a coach with the Tigers and Dodgers, he spent over 40 years on the White Sox payroll.
 Lawrence Ritter and Donald Honig included Lyons in their book The 100 Greatest Baseball Players of All Time (1981).

 On July 25, 1986, Lyons died in a nursing home in Sulphur, Louisiana.
 One year later, the White Sox retired his uniform number, #16.
-However, aside from the 21 players who wore it through 1986, it had not been reissued since Lyons retired for good in 1946, and it had long been understood that no White Sox would ever wear it again.

 In 2013, the Bob Feller Act of Valor Award honored Lyons as one of 37 Baseball Hall of Fame members for his service in the United States Marine Corps during World War II.